uncdenisalexandru/lyar-forensic/README.md

 Yellow: Low-to-mid risk markers (Hedges)
 Red: High-risk manipulative markers (Qualifiers/Time Leaps)

-HTML Dashboard:  The exported HTML report provides a high-level summary for non-technical investigators, including a risk score from 0-100 and an expert conclusion.
+HTML Dashboard: The exported HTML report provides a high-level summary for non-technical investigators, including a risk score from 0-100 and a conclusion

 --------------------------------------------------------------------------------
 DISCLAIMER